-The price per Share at which Shares are bought, redeemed or switched is the Net Asset Value per Share.
-Any initial charge or redemption charge, (or dilution adjustment or SDRT on a specific deal, if applicable) is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.
+The price per Share at which Shares are bought, redeemed or switched is the Net Asset Value per Share as adjusted for any dilution adjustment, as described in section 3.6.4.
+Any initial charge or redemption charge, (or SDRT on a specific deal, if applicable) is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.